EBUBENWACHUKWU/ecommerce-scrum-project/Product-Backlog.md

 # Product Backlog

-## Epic: User Account
+## Epic: User Management

-### US-1
+### ECWP-4 - User Registration

 As a customer,
 I want to create an account,
-So that I can place orders.
+So that I can place orders and manage my profile.

-### Acceptance Criteria
-- User can register using email
+### ECWP-5 - User Login
-- Password is validated
-- Success message displayed

----

-### US-2
 As a customer,
-I want to log in,
+I want to log into my account,
-So that I can access my account.
+So that I can access personalized features.

-### Acceptance Criteria
-- User enters email and password
-- User is redirected to dashboard

 ---

-## Epic: Product Catalog
+## Epic: Shopping Experience

-### US-3
+### ECWP-6 - Browse Products

 As a customer,
 I want to browse products,
 So that I can find items to purchase.

-### Acceptance Criteria
-- Product images displayed
-- Product prices displayed
-- Product descriptions displayed

----

-### US-4
+### Search Products

 As a customer,
 I want to search for products,
-So that I can find products quickly.
+So that I can quickly find what I need.

-### Acceptance Criteria
-- Search bar available
-- Matching products displayed

 ---

-## Epic: Shopping Cart
+## Epic: Checkout System

-### US-5
+### Shopping Cart

 As a customer,
-I want to add products to cart,
+I want to add products to a cart,
-So that I can purchase them later.
+So that I can purchase multiple items.

-### Acceptance Criteria
-- Add to cart button available
-- Cart updates automatically

----

-## Epic: Checkout

-### US-6
+### Checkout

 As a customer,
-I want to checkout securely,
+I want to complete payment securely,
-So that I can complete my purchase.
+So that I can finalize my order.

-### Acceptance Criteria
-- User enters shipping details
-- Order confirmation displayed